 Storage

-Zeppole are best enjoyed fresh and warm.
+Ricotta zeppole are best enjoyed fresh and warm.
 If you have leftovers, store them in the refrigerator in an airtight container for up to 2 days.
-This dish is not freezer friendly.
+This dish is not freezer-friendly.
 Reheat briefly in the oven or air fryer to restore their crispy texture.

 Recipe FAQs